 Our curriculum is packed!
 It’s truly all-inclusive and ready for the entire family to use.
-Similar curriculum on the market can cost as much as $800 per year (and of course, it’s not Torah-observant)!
+Similar curricula on the market can cost as much as $800 per year (and of course, it’s not Torah-observant)!

 In addition, it’s ready to go!
 Mom, you can just print it or even use it straight from the computer.
 We know you’re busy (because we are, too), and we’re hoping this takes a huge load off your plate.

-Bible Study
+Bible

 Our curriculum starts each day with reading and study together of the Scriptures.
 You can choose from several options, each designed to be done together as a whole family (for any age).

-- Torah (Genesis to Deuteronomy)
+- Torah Portions (verse-by-verse readings from Genesis to Deuteronomy)

-- Nahk (Joshua to Malachi)
+- Nahk Portions (selected readings from Joshua to Malachi)

-- Apostolic Scripture (Matthew to Revelation)
+- Apostolic Scripture Portions (selected readings from Matthew to Revelation)

 Each day’s plan includes: